Drone Pilot Stories with Dr Debbie Debbie Saunders

 Well, I had never flown a drone or a hobby aircraft so it was a completely new experience for me.
 I was a bit daunted but once I took to the skies I found that it was actually really easy!
 Drones have advanced a lot and are highly responsive to commands.
 They essentially wait for you to tell them what to do.

 Of course, it’s not always this simple under challenging conditions or in certain situations, but they are capable of a lot!
 I really enjoyed the whole experience of the training and felt like it was very empowering in fact.
 Although I was nervous at first, I gained a lot of confidence while flying but I still needed to practice.
 I then purchased a small drone so that I could go out and practice flying locally whenever I needed, allowing me to hone the skills I acquired during the training course.
 The training involved both theory and practical flying of the drones.
 Everything was provided in the classes and it was great to have an expert on hand to ask questions.
-The course was comprehensive but also covered a lot of content that wasn’t directly relevant to drones, more so for getting a piloted aircraft license.
+The course was comprehensive but also covered a lot of content that wasn’t directly relevant to drones, more so for getting a piloted aircraft licence.
 Since I’ve done my drone pilot training this has changed now.

 How long does it take to become a drone pilot?

-You can get your Drone Pilot license within just 5 days.
+You can get your Drone Pilot licence within just 5 days.
 But to become actually good at it it takes a long time.
 For certain drone operations like thermal imaging, it can take years to become competent and you need to acquire a specific skill set due to the very challenging conditions of flying at night and flying in forested environments.
 For other applications, such as visual surveys or radio tracking, it really just comes down to practice.
 You need to get out there and fly as often as you can.

 You definitely don’t need to be an expert upfront but rather give it a try and learn how to get the most out of your skillset.
 Flying a drone definitely gives you a different perspective on the world.

-Once I obtained my license, it expanded my capabilities to develop our radio-tracking payload system, as I gained the ability to fly whenever necessary.
+Once I obtained my licence, it expanded my capabilities to develop our radio-tracking payload system, as I gained the ability to fly whenever necessary.
 With each new attachment or feature, I could easily conduct test flights in my local area, enabling rapid technological advancements.

 At first, I attended some remotely piloted aircraft clubs and tried flying at those locations.
 These clubs had pre-approved airspace and permitted flying activities.
 But given that my involvement was business-related and time-sensitive, I decided to explore alternative locations that offered both legal flying opportunities and the flexibility to suit my schedule.